akraino-edge-stack/kni-installer/README.md

     $HOME/.kni/$SITE_NAME/requirements/openshift-install create cluster --dir=$HOME/.kni/$SITE_NAME/final_manifests

 This will deploy a cluster based on the specified manifests.
 You can learn more about how to manage cluster deployment and how to interact with it on [https://docs.openshift.com/container-platform/4.1/welcome/index.html](https://docs.openshift.com/container-platform/4.1/welcome/index.html)

+In the case of baremetal, ignition files need to be applied to each machine, instead of running the create cluster command.
+You can prepare the ignition files running this command:

+    $HOME/.kni/$SITE_NAME/requirements/openshift-install create ignition-configs --dir=$HOME/.kni/$SITE_NAME/final_manifests

+Then copy the ignition files to each machine, according to your provisioning tool.

    **4. Apply workloads**
 After the cluster has been generated, the extra workloads that have been specified in manifests (like kubevirt), need to be applied.
 This can be achieved by: